willieeaton/channel-project/README.md

 * Main pages: "About" "Cast" "Shows" "Contact"
 * About page: Brief summary of the content of the channel; enticing logos and/or screen caps from shows if available
-* Cast page: Landing page for all cast members; on desktop use JS to display a profile for each performer (photograph, name, shows, bio); on mobile give each individual an HTML page with the same content
+* Cast page: Landing page for all cast members
 * Show page: Works similarly to cast page, but details the programming instead of the personalities
 * Contact page: mailto form; email addresses for webmaster, general, and individual cast members (if available and wanted)